Aaevelion/aaevelion.github.io/about.md

 				<header class="major">
 					<h3>What's up?</h3>
 				</header>
-				<p>Well, I just came back from a trip to Bangalore in the summer, doing a project on possible Fermi Bubble analogs under Dr. Santanu Mondal here at the Indian Institute of Astrophysics (IIA).
-Going to Bangalore was one of the best decisions of my life, and now that I have come back to IISER for my 5th Sem, I am kinda missing it. *sob* </p>
+				<p>Well, I am right now on a Tour-of-Duty to Bangalore in the summer, doing a project on possible Fermi Bubble analogs with Dr. Santanu Mondal and Dr. Ravi Joshi here at the Indian Institute of Astrophysics (IIA).
+Going to Bangalore has been one of the best decisions of my life, although I am kind of missing home as well. *sob* </p>
 			</div>
 		</div>
 	</section>